 On the streets of any city like Oakland, people die by the gun.
-Others will be shot, stabbed or beaten, but survive.
-These wounded, and the survivors of the dead, are desperately in need of care and emotional, financial and practical support to help them heal from the trauma violence leaves in its wake.
+Others will be shot, stabbed or beaten, and survive.
+These wounded, and the survivors of the dead, are desperately in need of care, of emotional, financial and practical support to help them heal from the trauma violence leaves in its wake.

 Khadafy Washington Project